 Where you request us to undertake superannuation-related work (e.g., to arrange for the establishment of a self-managed superannuation fund), we will be obliged to perform that work in accordance with your instructions, even if we believe those instructions may not be in your best interest.

-Obviously, there are many issues to consider in this engagement and we ask that you consider all aspects of this document to ensure that you are satisfied with the scope of our engagement.
-Please contact us if you have any queries about this document.
+Obviously, there are many issues to consider in this engagement and we ask that you consider all aspects of this letter to ensure that you are satisfied with the scope of our engagement.
+Please contact us if you have any queries about this letter.

-Once you are satisfied with the terms of this document, please confirm acknowledgement of this document on the client registration form.
+Once you are satisfied with the terms of this letter, would you please have all persons sign and date both copies of this letter in the places indicated.

-We note that we are unable to perform any work for you until we receive confirmation that you agree to this engagement document.
+We note again that we are unable to perform any work for you until you read and acknowledge receipt of this engagement document.

 Clients’ rights and obligations under the taxation laws